rails/rails/guides/source/security.md

 #### Referrer-Policy

 This header is set to `strict-origin-when-cross-origin` in Rails by default.
-For cross-origin request this only sends the origin in the Referer header.
-This prevents leaks of private data that may be accessible from other parts of the full URL such as the path and query string.
+For cross-origin requests, this only sends the origin in the Referer header.
+This prevents leaks of private data that may be accessible from other parts of the full URL, such as the path and query string.

 #### Configuring the Default Headers